microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 2. Install and set up the toolkit
 3. Set up message passing between the extension and webview

-_If you get stuck at any point (or just want a pre-configured starter extension template), feel free to install our [completed hello world sample extension](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) based on this guide._
+_If you get stuck at any point or if you just want a pre-configured starter extension template, install our [completed hello world sample extension](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) based on this guide._

 ## Part 1: Create a webview-based extension

-Before installing the toolkit we need to create a webview-based extension to use the toolkit in.
-The following steps are taken directly from the Visual Studio Code [Your First Extension Guide](https://code.visualstudio.com/api/get-started/your-first-extension) and [Webview API Guide](https://code.visualstudio.com/api/extension-guides/webview).
+Before installing the toolkit, you need to create a webview-based extension to use the toolkit in.
+The following steps are taken directly from the Visual Studio Code [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension) guide and [Webview API](https://code.visualstudio.com/api/extension-guides/webview) guide.

-To generate a basic extension we can use [Yeoman](https://yeoman.io/) and the [Visual Studio Code Extension Generator](https://www.npmjs.com/package/generator-code).
-Make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed first, then install Yeoman and the generator using the following command:
+To generate a basic extension, we can use [Yeoman](https://yeoman.io/) and the [Visual Studio Code Extension Generator](https://www.npmjs.com/package/generator-code).
+First, though, make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed.
+Then, install Yeoman and the generator using the following command:

 ```bash
 npm install -g yo generator-code